qodo-ai/qodo-cover/README.md

   * `stdout`
   * Generated test

+You can suppress logs using the `--suppress-logs` flag.
+This prevents the creation of the `run.log` and `the test_results.html` files, and the test results database.

 ### Additional logging
 If you set an environment variable `WANDB_API_KEY`, the prompts, responses, and additional information will be logged to [Weights and Biases](https://wandb.ai/).